top of page

 Project Details

-Arevon is proud to be building the Ratts 2 Solar Project, located in Knox County, Indiana.
+Arevon is proud to be building the Blue Jeans Solar Project, located in Knox County, Indiana.

 Here is a snapshot of the project: